alphagov/paas-tech-docs/source/documentation/using_ci/travis.md

 ## Use Travis

-*As at April 2017, Cloudfoundry support is currently included in the latest 'edge' version of Travis, which means it will work with GOV.UK PaaS.
+*As at April 2017, Cloud Foundry support is currently included in the latest 'edge' version of Travis, which means it will work with GOV.UK PaaS.
 We expect it will become part of the core product soon.
 Likewise, our support for this is also new, so please contact our support team with any problems so we can continue to improve our documentation.*

 In order to do this, you will need to register for a Travis account.
 If you link this to your GitHub account, it will be able to see all your personal code repositories as well as those of the GitHub organisations you belong to.